gcallah/BookReviews/morrison.md

 some meaning, purpose, and direction to the forces that govern our lives."
 (7)

-This is historically inaccurate, as deities like the Greek pantheon were not super natural, but were what Eric Voegelin calls “intra-cosmic gods,“ very much a part of the natural order.
+This is historically inaccurate, as deities like the Greek pantheon were not super natural, but were what Eric Voegelin calls "intra-cosmic gods," very much a part of the natural order.
 And it relies upon the long discredited view of religion as merely an early and very bad attempt at doing science.